-- Nationals of Romania and Bulgaria, the most recent members of the European Union, are, since 1 January 2007, subject to a separate Worker Registration Scheme and no longer have to rely on the Association Agreements between the European Union and their countries.
-Your other rights, including rights to work in self-employment in the UK, are as for other EU nationals, although be aware that some of these rights depend on the EU national working, rather than just being, in the UK.
-Existing limitations on the right to work in the UK will be lifted in December 2013.
+- Croatia: Nationals of Croatia, the most recent member of the European Union, can since 1 July 2013, apply for a worker registration certificate and no longer have to rely on the Association Agreements with the European Union.
+Other rights, including rights to work in self-employment in the UK, are as for other EU nationals, although be aware that some of these rights depend on the EU national working, rather than just being, in the UK.

-- Nationals of Turkey benefit from European Community Association Agreements (ECAA) between the European Union and their country.
+- ECAA – Turkey: Although Turkey is not a Member State of the European Union its nationals can benefit from European Community Association Agreements (ECAA) between the European Union and Turkey.

 Gherson has many years of experience in European cases and cases under the Association Agreements.
 Contact us to discuss your requirements and how we can help you with your case.

 Until the date that the UK exits the EU, the status and rights of EU nationals, plus nationals of Iceland, Lichtenstein, Norway and Switzerland remain the same.

 The UK are proposing a cut-off date which will be no earlier than 29 March 2017 and no later than the date the UK leaves the EU.
 Depending on whether EU nationals entered before or after this date, and how long they have been in the UK, will determine what status they will have in the UK going forwards.
 For EU nationals who have entered the UK after the cut-off date the Home Office will be introducing a new immigration scheme specifically for them.
 This offer is expected to be extended to resident nationals of Iceland, Lichtenstein, Norway and Switzerland.
 Irish nationals however will not need to apply for any new status as the rights of British and Irish citizens in each other’s countries are rooted in the Ireland Act 1949.